Universidad del Sagrado Corazón

 Supporting services

-Sagrado ofrece services Psychological support, spiritual counseling and academic advice for student success and adaptation to university.
+Sagrado offers services Psychological support, spiritual counseling and academic advice for student success and adaptation to university.
 LServices are offered confidentially and free of charge through the Sofia Center and the Academic Advisory Unit.

 The academic advisor is the one who helps you establish your academic goals.
 He or she supports you in the processes to complete the degree in the required time.
 Every student enrolled in Sagrado has an academic advisor assigned to offer you these services.